The ‘Ancient Underwater Ruins’ of Yonaguni, Japan

 Many of the angles that I’ve seen in various photographs on the “ruins” aren’t right-angles at all, but rhombohedral.
 That is to say, they’re slightly off from perpendicular, which is a characteristic of a kind of fracturing in geology known as jointing.
 Jointing occurs when there is fracturing without movement as with a fault.
 Imagine placing a stack of Graham crackers on a pencil and apply force to the top of the cracker and you’ll see various fracturing occur depending upon the direction and intensity of the force applied and the position of the pencil (or pencils if you want to get creative).

-The Alleged Stone Tablet
+Alleged Tablet

-tablet” has been found, but photos of this “tablet” look more like a weight or anchor -which would depend upon the size.
+One of the supporting claims of proponents of the “ancient ruins” speculation is that a “stone tablet” has been found, but photos of this “tablet” look more like a weight or anchor -which would depend upon the size.
 None of the photos on the internet have actually had anything included in the photo for scale (archaeologists often include a small black and white placard in centimeters; geologists often just plop their hammer in the photo).
 I would be very surprised if these types of stones weren’t common in the region given the thousands of years of fishing economy.
 Nets need weights and boats need anchors.

-The Alleged Head
+Alleged Colossal Head

 Yet another supporting photo is the “colossal head,” reminiscent of Olmec society in Mesoamerica.
 Yet this rock seems to be a perpetrator of pareidolia more than anything.
 Like the so-called “face on Mars,” this rock only just resemble a face with some vaguely familiar crevices where one might expect to see eyes.
 Given the number of rocks in the area, there are bound to be several that have naturally occurring “faces” on them -you can see such “faces” just watching a few cumulus clouds pass on a breezy spring day.